Daily Breeze, Nov. 6, 2001

 I explain that I don't have any budget for this article.
 In fact, I just paid $20 out of my own pocket for the bottle of Hennessey cognac that Rico required to secure his cooperation with my gangsta makeover.

-Holiday slams his notepad down and storms out the door.
-First I turn down China the ho and now this?
+Holiday grabs his notepad down and storms out the door.
+First I turn down China and now this?
 If Holiday is telling the truth -- and I am certainly not one to suggest that he's not -- then he has just finished seven years in prison for armed robbery in Van Nuys and two separate spousal abuse sentences.

-Me and members of the Clanton gang may soon have something in common -- getting killed by a guy with the same name.
+I may soon have something in common with members of the Clanton gang -- getting killed by a guy with the same name.

 I stare in a mirror and threaten even myself.

-"No, the butt has to be hanging over your belt strap," insists rapper Sugar Cane, a 24-year-old Hawthorne resident who doesn't realize that he has just volunteered to be my stylist.
+"No, the butt has to be hanging over your belt strap," insists rapper Sugar Cane, a 24-year-old Hawthorne resident who has just involuntarily volunteered to be my stylist.

 "You have to s-a-g," he says, revealing how his own boxers protrude above his pants, which hang nearly down to public-toilet-hovering level.